The Former Kerr-McGee Site in Jacksonville, Florida

 2023

 The Multistate Trust submitted the OU1 Final Remedial Design Report to EPA.
-Major cleanup work is expected to begin in 2024.
+Mobilization for the major phase of cleanup work is expected to begin in late 2024.

 Funds Earmarked for the Jacksonville Site